DominicSamoes/alx-low_level_programming/0x02-functions_nested_loops/README.md

 Task 5, Function that prints the sign of a number.
 Task 6, Function that computes the absolute value of an integer.
 Task 7, Function that prints the last digit of a number.
 Task 8, Function that prints every minute of the day of Jack Bauer, starting from 00:00 to 23:59.
+Task 9, Function that prints the 9 times table, starting with 0.